Deciding to write a unique novel is like deciding to write a better one. You must ask yourself, “Unique in what way?”

 Limited number of variations?

-However, it's amazing how many fictional variations can be generated from only a few available variables.
+It's amazing how many fictional variations can be generated from only a few available variables.
 To help you appreciate the possibilities, consider the following:

 There are only twelve musical tones in western music (the top note is a repeat of the bottom note, but an octave higher).
-Every western musical composition since Guillaume Du Fay (AD 1397-1474) uses these twelve tones.
+Every western musical composition since Guillaume Du Fay (AD 1397-1474) uses only these twelve tones.
 This includes every piece of music written in Europe, Russia, and the United States to the present day.
 That is a lot of music! iTunes alone has a library of twenty-six million musical pieces.

 All from only twelves tones!